Shadow Experience

 Chris Moore coordinates all shadow requests.

-Shadowing is ongoing during the season and should NOT be schedued on training days.
+Shadowing is ongoing during the season and should NOT be scheduled on training days.

-The goal is to complete your Shadow days no later than 3/02/2024 and we cannot support multiple Shadow days in a week to catch up.
+The goal is to complete your Shadow days no later than the second week of March and we cannot support multiple Shadow days in a week to catch up.

-You will need to supply a list of your committed shadow days to Chris by 12/13/2023
+You will need to supply a list of your committed shadow days to Chris by third week of December.

 Rules